 Psychological Effects

-What are the Long-Term Effects of Anabolic Steroid Addiction?
+What Are The Long-Term Effects of Anabolic Steroid Addiction?

 The long-term effects of anabolic steroid addiction include: